Community-Acquired Pneumonia (CAP)

 Diagnosis of Community-Acquired Pneumonia

-Management of Community-Acquired Pneumonia
+Management of Community-Acquired Pneumonia (CAP)

 The management of Community-Acquired Pneumonia (CAP) involves a multi-faceted approach aimed at addressing the underlying infection, alleviating symptoms, and preventing complications.
 The specific management plan may vary based on factors such as the severity of pneumonia, the patient's age, comorbidities, and the likely causative pathogen.

-1.)
-Antibiotic Therapy
+1. Antibiotic Therapy for CAP

 Antibiotics are the cornerstone of treatment for bacterial pneumonia.
 The choice of antibiotics is guided by factors such as the severity of the illness, local antimicrobial resistance patterns, and patient-specific considerations.